 Voter Residency Requirement

-Under Part I, Article 11 of the New Hampshire Constitution, every individual domiciled — or resident — in the state of New Hampshire who is a United States citizen and aged 18 or older is qualified to vote in New Hampshire.
+Under Part I, Article 11 of the New Hampshire Constitution, every individual "domiciled" in the state of New Hampshire who is a United States citizen and aged 18 or older is qualified to vote in New Hampshire.

 The federal government leaves setting election laws largely to the individual states.
-This has put policy makers at odds over the years on how to determine just who is a resident and whether they are eligible to vote.
-It is a significant issue in a relatively small state that has many college and university students, a significant number of whom come from out of state.
+This has put policy makers at odds over the years on how to define what "domiciled" means and who is therefore eligible to vote.
+It is a significant issue in a relatively small state that has many college and university students, a significant number of whom come from out of state and don't necessarily intend to stay in New Hampshire after they graduate.
 College students are often perceived as voting more progressively on issues and candidates.